appdev-lessons/getting-started-with-scaffolds/content.md

   </body>
 </html>
 ```
-{: mark_lines="10-11" }

 Now the messages will appear on top of the page, which is rendered at the location of `<%= yield %>`.

-Try to enter a movie with a blank title on **/movies/new** and you will see the `alert` message, which is being generated in the controller from `the_movie.errors.full_messages.to_sentence`.
+Try to enter a movie with a blank title at `/movies/new` and you will see the `alert` message, which is being generated in the controller from `the_movie.errors.full_messages.to_sentence`.

-There's a lot of stuff there.
-Do you remember notices and redirects?
-Do you remember the `.errors` collection that we had on the object?
-Errors tell us which validations failed, and then we're taking the full message strings with `.full_messages`, and then we are joining them together with `.to_sentence` for our display.

 Great!
 But let's also keep the user on the form when they mess something up.
 In the `MoviesController` file, change this: